 Many people spend half their life dieting yet they still can’t lose any weight.
 Some wonder why they spend so much time exercising with little or no results to show.
 Others claim they do a good job of dieting and exercising, but are still unable to reach their desired weight loss goals.
 With so much dieting and exercise we should be seeing more positive results.
-Unfortunately, here in America, problems with weight gain and obesity are a growing concern and never ending problem for many.
+Unfortunately, here in America, problems with weight gain and obesity are a growing concern.

 Most people think diet and exercise are all that’s involved when it comes to losing weight and keeping it off.
-There are many people who diet properly and routinely exercise, but are still not seeing the results they want when they look in the mirror.
-Keep in mind that if you are dieting properly and routinely exercise, but still not losing weight or shaping up, then diet and exercise may not be the only pieces of this puzzle.
+But diet and exercise may not be the only pieces of this puzzle.

 Stress may be part of the problem that’s holding back your results.
 Is there heavy stress in your life?
 Do you always feel fatigued and run down?
 Are you constantly on the go?
 Do you suffer from headaches, indigestion, bloating, constipation, allergies, PMS, menopause, arthritis, diabetes and low blood sugar?
 Do you get enough sleep each night?
-If you’re answering yes to this short list of questions there is a good chance that stress is overwhelming your body and triggering hormonal responses that are working against you in your weight loss efforts.
-It’s also a possibility that your diet and exercise programs may be triggering the wrong hormonal responses.
-You could be activating all the triggers that promote your body to store fat rather than burn fat.
+If you’re answering yes to this short list of questions there is a good chance that stress is overwhelming your body and triggering hormonal responses that are working against all your good dieting and exercise effort.
+It’s also a possibility that your diet and exercise programs may be triggering the wrong hormonal response and triggering your body to store fat rather than burn fat.